Disqualifying offences for security licences

 Non-disqualifying offences and conduct

-• shown dishonesty or a lack of integrity in your dealings
+• dishonest dealings or lack of integrity

-• used harassing tactics
+• use of harassing tactics

-• taken advantage of bankruptcy laws
+• taking advantage of bankruptcy laws

-• if you are a risk to public safety
+• risk to public safety